Blobfolio/refract/README.md

 | WebP | Lossless | N | `cwebp -lossless -z 9 -q 100` |
 | WebP | Lossy | N | `cwebp -m 6 -pass 10 -q <N>` |

-Refract applies lossless encoding first, when supported, then follows by testing lossy compression at various qualities until the "best" overall candidate is found.
+Refract applies lossless encoding first — for JPEG XL and WebP — then follows by testing lossy compression at various qualities until the "best" overall candidate is found.

 The guided feedback is only required for lossy stages.
-Lossless, being lossless, is assumed to be fine so long as it results in a smaller image than the source.
+Lossless, being lossless, is assumed to be fine so long as it comes out smaller than the original source.

 ### AVIF

 AVIF encoding is _slow_.

-To make it at all bearable, two concessions are made:
+Refract makes it _even slower_ by testing both full-range (RGB) and limited-range (YCbCr) encodings.
+The latter usually — but not always — comes out a few percent smaller.
+If you would rather reach a conclusion faster, you can disable limited-range processing by passing the `--skip-ycbcr` flag.

+To compensate for the format's slow encoding process, Refract makes two concessions:
  * The encoder is run with speed `1` rather than speed `0`;
  * Images are split into "tiles" that can be processed in parallel;

-The latter is compensated for by automatically repeating the chosen "best" encoding one time at the end with tiling optimizations disabled.

-Color sources are outputted using `Y′UV444`, while greyscale sources are outputted using `Y′UV400` instead.

-Speaking of color, Refract attempts AVIF encoding using both full-range (RGB) and limited-range (YCbCr) methods.
-To speed up processing, you can pass the `--skip-ycbcr` flag to have Refract stick with just RGB.
+Because tiling tends to result in slightly larger output, the chosen candidate — if any — is re-encoded one final time with tiling optimizations disabled.
+If that last pass comes out smaller, great!, the candidate is replaced.
+If not, the original "best" is kept.

 **Note:**
- >The upcoming release of Chrome v.91 is introducing stricter requirements for AVIF images that will [prevent the rendering of many previously valid sources](https://bugs.chromium.org/p/chromium/issues/detail?id=1115483).
+ >The upcoming release of Chrome `v.91` is introducing stricter requirements for AVIF images that will [prevent the rendering of many previously valid sources](https://bugs.chromium.org/p/chromium/issues/detail?id=1115483).
 This will break a fuckton of images, including those created with Refract < `0.3.1`.
 Be sure to regenerate any such images using `0.3.1+` to avoid any sadness.